tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Attributes:**
 - type:
-  - There must be at least a type "Collection"i or a type "Group of Members" (I hope I find a better name), and there can also be both.
+  - There must be at least a type "Collection" or a type "Group of Members" (I hope I find a better name), and there can also be both.
   - If there is a type "Collection", there must also be a type "Museum", "Library", "Archive" (pershaps), "Private Collection", "Dealer", or "Auction House".
 These are mutually exclusive, and they determine the way other attributes are displayed in the UI.
   - The name_variant field would also include former names.
 Currently, there is no way to indicate the time of name changes, but this is not really the job of Iconobase.